Description of Services

 Refugee Program eligibility training is provided to local contracted service providers to ensure proper determination of program eligibility for all refugee program services based on the most up-to-date federal eligibility requirements./li>

 - Interpreter Services

 Telephonic interpreter services and vital document translation services are provided to Refugee Services contracted providers, departmental programs, and local Community Based Organizations to increase service access to refugees, entrants, and other limited English proficient individuals.

 Services are administered statewide to newly arrived refugees and entrants by the Department of Health, Refugee Health Services Office.
 Federally approved protocol for completing health screenings of refugees are followed and provided within 90 days of arriving to Florida.
 Health screenings include TB test(s), vaccinations, and vision and hearing screening.

 - Unaccompanied Refugee Minors (URM) Program

-- CRS is an integrated service delivery system that offers services that are essential to the promotion of refugee/entrant families’ self-sufficiency, effective resettlement, and successful integration into the local community.
-Services offered may include but are not limited to: employment, adult and vocational education, employability status assistance, youth and family, and child care services.
-The main offices for these services are located in Orlando and Ft.
-Myers.
+An integrated service delivery system that offers services that are essential to the promotion of a refugee/entrant families’ self-sufficiency, effective resettlement, and successful integration into the local community.
+Services offered may include but are not limited to employment, adult and vocational education, employability status assistance, youth, mentoring, tiered case management, and child care services.